Stochastic parrotology

 • The Skeptic: No. Agency requires goals, temporal continuity, and feedback loops with an environment.

-• The Parrotologist: Can the “simulacra” of agents (characters in stories, arguments in essays) be appropriated by the model to form a coherent, goal-directed persona when prompted?
+• The Parrotologist: Can the model appropriate the “simulacra” of agents (characters in stories, arguments in essays) to form a coherent, goal-directed persona when prompted?

 cf (Hao et al. 2023; Hu and Shu 2023; Richens and Everitt 2024; Richens et al. 2025; Yildirim and Paul 2024)